DerkachAlexey/BallsDetection/README.md

 # BallsDetection

-### Application for counting players' during the tennis play game.
+### Application for counting players' scores during the tennis play game.
-### To use this app, please, put the camera opposite the judge chair, set up the config file (description below) and run the app.
+### To use this app, please, put the camera opposite the judge chair, set up the config file (description below) and run the app (main.py).

 ### Config file settings: